Drug Injury Lawyers in Maryland, Virginia & Washington, D.C.

 We have all seen the commercial, “One pill a day, 24 hours, zero heartburn!”
 These medications are advertised as safe and effective, but there are serious life-threatening side effects that drug manufacturers have failed to warn about for long-term use.

-Compensation We Can Pursue
+Compensation We Help You Pursue

-When it comes to defective products, especially medications, our experienced lawyers fight to make sure that you’re taken care of in your time of need.
 To have a successful lawsuit you must have been using one of the above medications and incurred problems as a result of taking the drug, and suffered physical, emotional, or financial losses.

 - Medical expenses